TaigaWalk/Curated-RSS-Feeds/README.md

 - ❌ Error messages for failed operations
 - 📋 Summary of created tickets
 - 👍 Thumbs up detection and assignment messages
-- ⏰ Timeout messages when no acknowledgment is detected

 ## Files